SerenityOS/serenity/Base/usr/share/man/man1/cal.md

 The current day is always highlighted.

+Months and years are specified with numbers.
+Weeks start at what's configured in the Calendar system settings, unless the `--starting-day` option is passed.

 Days, months and years are specified with numbers.
 Week starts at Sunday.

 ## Options